robertocarroll/icc-beta/style-guide-templates/style-points.md

 For search engines, accessibility and good practice, do not use “click here” for links.
 Make the link descriptive – explaining what the link offers - preferably matching the title of the document you are linking to and make sense when read out of context.

-**Example**
-Instead of “For more information on the structure of the ICC, click here” write “See [who's who at the International Criminal Court](link) for more information”.
+**Example**<br>Instead of “For more information on the structure of the ICC, click here” write “See [who's who at the International Criminal Court](link) for more information”.

 ## Numbers
 Numbers up to and including ten should be written out.
 Try not to begin a sentence with a number, but if you do write the number in words.